About

 Vedic astrology isn’t exact.
 It’s about probabilities and tendencies.
 It’s about the energies of the planets, the signs, and the houses; and how those energies interacted with each other when you were born.
 It’s about how the planets affect you now, and how they could affect you in the future.

-In order to get a reading, you must know three things about your birth:
+In order to get a reading, you must know three things:

 How readings work